jarifnahmed/fairbnb/README.md

 <div align="justify">

 To run locally, you must have **NodeJS** and **Postgres** installed on your machine.
 Once they are installed, Download/Git Clone the repo and create an *.env* and database following the *.env.example* located in the root of the repo.
 Then look at the repo's *package.json* located in both the backend and frontend folders to see what packages the project is dependant on.
 Use `npm install` in both folders to install those dependencies.
+If `npm install` doesn't work with React due to an outdated version, then try `npm i --legacy-peer-deps`.
 After that, use **Sequelize** in the backend folder to run all the migrations (`npx dotenv sequelize-cli db:migrate`) and then run all pending seeds (`npx dotenv sequelize-cli db:seed:all`).
 Check to see if the database was properly seeded using **psql**.
 If seeded correctly, run `npm start` in both folders.

 <div>